PanicStation.org

 Short answer

-Contact a healthcare professional now (your prescriber’s on-call line, urgent care, or the ER) because worsening watery diarrhea after antibiotics can signal C. diff or dangerous dehydration.
-If you’re severely ill or unstable, call 911.
+Contact a healthcare professional now, such as your prescriber’s on-call line, urgent care, or the ER.
+Worsening watery diarrhea after antibiotics can be caused by C. diff and can lead to dehydration; if you feel severely ill or unstable, call 911.

 Do not do these things

-• If C. diff is a possibility, do not rely on hand sanitizer alone — prioritize washing hands with soap and water.
+• Do not rely on hand sanitizer alone if C. diff is possible; wash hands with soap and water.

 • Do not take leftover antibiotics or someone else’s antibiotics.